spress/spress.yosymfony.com/docs/2.0/developers/index.md

 #### The plugin {#plugin}

+Your plugin class have to implement Spress `PluginInterface` interface.
+Required methods are:

+* `initialize` method where you add your events to event listener.
+* `getMetas` method storing plugin metadata

-Your plugin class have to extend Spress `CommandPlugin` class and should implement `initialize` method to add event listener. `initialize` will be invoked at the beginning of the plugin life cycle.
+`initialize` will be invoked at the beginning of the plugin life cycle.
 You can use it like a plugin constructor to initialize internal variables.

 Below example uses closure to process event, but you can also use [class methods](#class-methods) for your logic.

 ```
-use Yosymfony\Spress\Plugin\CommandPlugin;
+use Yosymfony\Spress\Core\Plugin\PluginInterface;
 use Yosymfony\Spress\Core\Plugin\EventSubscriber;
 use Yosymfony\Spress\Core\Plugin\Event\EnvironmentEvent;

-class YourPluginName extends CommandPlugin
+class YourPluginName implements PluginInterface
 {
     public function initialize(EventSubscriber $subscriber)
     {